AJAX6255/Astro_linux/README.md

 This folder goes over the steps involved to make the classifier "voting_ensemble_without_colour.pickle".
 This includes data visualization, outlier detection and removal, feature scaling, principal component analysis, tuning the hyper-parameters of a model, and evaluating the goodness of the classifier.
 #### classifier_finished
 This folder demonstrates how to use the classifier.
 Place the raw data files in the folder "Time_Series".
 Each raw data file must include the columns time, magnitude, and error which are separated by a space.
 Then run scripts "1. feature_extraction.ipynb" and "2. classification.ipynb", respectively.
+#### machine_learning_notes.pdf
+These notes were created by me and are intended to provide some intuition and mathematical background behind the machine learning techniques that were used to make the classifier.